 Do black and white photos have a place in wedding submissions?
 It’s a good question!
 But, it’s not as easy as a yes or no answer.
 The truth: it varies from publication to publication.

-You’ll find that some wedding blogs will ask you to limit black and white photos when sending over a gallery while others will welcome them.
+You’ll find that some wedding publications will ask you to limit black and white photos when sending over a gallery, while others will welcome them.
 Ruffled Blog, for example, asks submitters to keep black and white photos to a minimum.
-And Style Me Pretty’s submission guidelines state that while they love color photos as they look best on the blog, they do still use black and white photos peppered in.
-Fab You Bliss also welcomes black and white images, but asks that you provide the color version of them as well when submitting.
+And Style Me Pretty shares that while they love color photos as they look best on the blog, they do still use black and white photos peppered in.
+Other publications welcome black and white images, but ask that you provide the color version as well in your gallery.

 So, it’s important to always check the blog or magazine’s submission guidelines first before sending your selection of favorites over for consideration.
 This is one of the reasons why I like to cull a submission set of photos for each blog or magazine I submit to.
 But, that’s a post for another day!